solarkraft/soundcloud-suck-less/README.md

 ![The SoundCloud website before applying the Userscript](http://i.imgur.com/VPCBEY7.png)

 ### After
 The player is back on the top again where it belongs and a flat look has been applied to most of the items.
-Also the name has been collapsed again and it just looks a lot more professional and elegant overall.
+Also the name has been collapsed again and the ad has been hiddenso it looks a lot more clean and professional overall.
 ![The SoundCloud website after applying the Userscript](http://i.imgur.com/7tUSghk.png)